awsdocs/iam-user-guide/doc_source/tutorial_users-self-manage-mfa-and-creds.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)

 **[Step 1: Create a Policy to Enforce MFA Sign\-In](#tutorial_mfa_step1)**
-Create a customer managed policy that prohibits all actions ***except*** the few IAM action that allow a user to change their own credentials and manage their MFA devices on the **My Security Credentials** page\.
+Create a customer managed policy that prohibits all actions ***except*** the few IAM actions that allow a user to change their own credentials and manage their MFA devices on the **My Security Credentials** page\.
 For more information about accessing that page

 **[Step 2: Attach Policies to Your Test Group](#tutorial_mfa_step2)**
 Create a group whose members have full access to all Amazon EC2 actions if they sign in with MFA\.
 To create such a group, you attach both the AWS managed policy called `AmazonEC2FullAccess` and the customer managed policy you created in the first step\.

 **[Step 3: Test Your User's Access](#tutorial_mfa_step3)**
-Sign in as the test user to verify that access to Amazon EC2 is blocked *until* the user creates an MFA device and then signs in using that device\.
+Sign in as the test user to verify that access to Amazon EC2 is blocked *until* the user creates an MFA device\.
+The user can then sign in using that device\.

 ## Prerequisites<a name="tutorial_mfa_prereqs"></a>